liafardi/ai-job-market-analysis/README.md

 - ## Salary Distribution
  <img src="plot1.png" width="600">
--The distribution is right-skewed, indicating a concentration of mid-range salaries with high-end outliers.
+The distribution is right-skewed, indicating a concentration of mid-range salaries with high-end outliers.

 - ## Key Insights
 - Salary varies significantly by role and experience